DataDog/yubikey/README.md

 Error: No PyUSB backend detected!
 ```

-Hit CTRL-C to exit the script (if the script has not already exited) and reinstall libsub, then try again:
+Hit CTRL-C to exit the script (if the script has not already exited) and [reinstall](https://github.com/Yubico/yubikey-manager/issues/185#issuecomment-446379356) `libsub`, then try again:

     `brew reinstall libusb`